hoangduytran/blender-manual/manual/addons/object/greasepencil_tools.rst

   scrubbing back and forth.
 This is useful for quick flipping between keyframes.
 - Filter to restrict the key display and snapping to Grease Pencil frames only.
 - Change shortcut and choose to propagate it to timeline editors
-- Customizable colors, frame spacing and amount of displayed informations.
+- Customizable colors, frame spacing and amount of displayed information.

 Straighten Stroke
 -----------------